Health Monitoring & Watchdog

 Signal Messenger

 Section titled “Signal Messenger”Sends a message to a configured Signal group using the apple-toolkit skill’s Signal integration.
 This provides mobile-reachable alerts for critical failures when away from the LAN.
+Nothing quite like getting a Signal message from your house at midnight telling you the gateway is down.

 Service Doctor Integration

 Section titled “Service Doctor Integration”The service-doctor skill is the repair engine invoked by the watchdog.
 It knows how to restart LaunchAgents, restart systemd services on the VM via SSH, restart Docker containers, and reset network interfaces.
+It is a blunt instrument with a narrow range of repair strategies, but most failures in this stack respond to “have you tried turning it off and on again.”

 When auto_fix is enabled, the watchdog passes each failing service to service-doctor with the --fix flag.
 The doctor applies the appropriate repair action based on the service type and returns a success or failure status.